evryfs/asyncapi-generator/README.md

 Generated Spring Kafka clients use `models.packageName` for payload model types by default.
 If models are generated elsewhere, configure `clients.springKafka.modelPackageName` to point the client API at that package without generating model output in the same execution.

 For native Avro message payloads, generated Spring Kafka clients use the Java type declared by the Avro schema namespace and name.
 For example, a native Avro schema with `namespace: com.example.avro` and `name: UserCreated` is used as `com.example.avro.UserCreated` in generated producer, consumer, listener, and handler APIs.

+For native Protobuf message payloads, generated Spring Kafka clients use the Java type declared by `option java_package`, or by the Protobuf `package` when `java_package` is omitted.
+Protobuf client generation requires `option java_multiple_files = true;` so the generated message can be referenced as a top-level Java type.
+The `.proto` schema must contain a top-level message matching the payload name.

-The generator does not configure Kafka Avro serializers or deserializers yet; applications still own that runtime wiring.
+The generator does not configure Kafka Avro or Protobuf serializers and deserializers yet; applications still own that runtime wiring.

 The current generator has two modes: